 If your well is being drilled in Wyoming, hire a Wyoming well driller, the same in South Dakota.
 Interview your driller, he should be very knowledgable about the area and formations the water is found in.
 He should be able to talk about the depth in given areas, averages for existing wells or other wells he has drilled in area.
 He should be able to talk possible productions and quality based on the same experienced knowledge.
 He should be able to give you a reasonable cost estimate, type of materials that will be used and time frame to complete.
 Ask your driller if he also installs pump, many are just drillers!

 Ask if he will drill without a permit.
 This is a trick question, you will want your well properly permitted and completion submitted.
 Some well drillers do not make the application, nor file completions.
 Ask your Realtor to help make application if need be.
 Our office electronically files for our clients.

-Average costs of wells is $25 to $30 per foot up to 400 foot or so.
+Average costs of wells is $30-$35 per foot up to 400 foot or so.
 Increased depths require different casing and costs increase accordingly.
 Your well driller should be able to give you foot pricing up front.
 But can not guarantee to what depth water, potable, and production can be found, his experience is not specific to you precise parcel.
 He can be knowledgable about possibilities, such as loss of circulation, the need to concrete and shoot, and the additional unknown costs arising from that.